slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 ### Configuration of hub.

-This part facilitates a serial semaphore to allow multiple drivers on same UART.
+This part facilitates a semaphore-like channel to allow multiple drivers on same UART.

 > [!TIP]
 *Manual configuration of the hub can be omitted if only a single UART is configured.*